top of page

 The adjective 'inherent' has its origins in Latin.
 It is derived from the Latin word 'inhaerens,' which is the present participle of 'inhaerere.'
 'Inhaerere' is a combination of 'in,' meaning 'in,' and 'haerere,' meaning 'to stick' or 'to cling.'
 In Latin, 'inherent' was used to describe something that clings to or is an essential part of the nature of someone or something, almost like an inherent quality that is deeply ingrained.
 As the term found its way into the English language, it retained this sense of being built-in or belonging to the basic nature of someone or something.
 'Inherent' underscores the idea that certain qualities or characteristics are intrinsic and inseparable, reflecting its Latin origins in the notion of sticking or clinging to the essence of a subject or entity.

-Quiz: Find the meaning of the adjective inherent:
+Find the correct meaning of the adjective inherent:

 Try Again!